nalzok/ecnu-cem-faq/README.md

 ## Features

-+ static_cast<adjective> Centralized management of comprehensive Q&A contents
++ static_cast\<adjective\> Centralized management of comprehensive Q&A contents
 + Easily accessible wherever a Web browser is available
 + Maintained by a large community, rather than by only a few people
 + Flexible and thus can be frequently updated
 + Partially written by freshmen, who understand themselves best

-## Contribution Guidelines
+## How To Contribute

+You have to [join Github][join] before you can make any contribution.

 If you want to report an error, or add an entry, or start a discussion, please [create an issue][issue], and we will update the repo as soon as possible.
 You can also comment below others' issues to discuss them.
 And of course, you can support this project simply by sharing it with your friends!

+Please remember that this is going to be a big project, and *every bit counts*.

+## Contribution Guidelines

-However, there are some rules that you should keep in mind when contributing. **DO READ THEM CAREFULLY!!!**
+There are some rules that you should keep in mind when contributing. **DO READ THEM CAREFULLY!!!**

 + General: